sderosiaux/golb/src/pages/2019-08-07-kstreams-streams-merge/index.md

 Kafka Streams won't optimize our Topology if we go straight to the low-level API.
 Optimizations are only enabled when writing with the high-level DSL.

-Optimization must be declared when we `build()` the Topology, not in the general `KafkaStreams` config, otherwise that won't do a thing.
+Optimization must be enabled when we `build()` the Topology, not in the general `KafkaStreams` config, otherwise that won't do a thing.

 ```kotlin
 val sb = StreamsBuilder()